-List of all residential building permit types and links to apply online
+List of all residential building permit types and how to apply

 Every project is unique; every project has different requirements.
 The pages below have the forms that go with each application including the building permit application.
-The pages also include information about:
+The webpages also include information about:

 - how to apply for permits- forms and checklists to help you complete your application and information about where and how to apply